noenomblot/ADA_P3-jekyll/index.md

 [Figure ???](#fig-cluster-graph-bataclan) shows similar trends as [Figure ???](#fig-cluster-graph-charlie-hebdo), though the immediate days following the attack on 13 November 2015 show more intensive connections than what happened in the attacks on Charlie Hebdo in the beginning of the same year.

 The difference between the two events is even more visible when comparing the before and after of the two terrorist attacks.
-The attack on November 13 is significantly more important in the whole cluster than the the posts in a year before and after (See [Figure ???](#fig-before-after-graph-bataclan)).
+The attack on November 13 is significantly more important in the whole cluster than the the posts in a year before and after (See [Figure ???](#fig-before-after-graph-bataclan)) The earlier mentioned temporary increase in relationship between "france" and "paris" in the attacks on Charlie Hebdo can be seen in the whole cluster for the attacks in November.

 <figure id="fig-before-after-graph-bataclan">